-To help you get started with MoSCoW prioritization, we've created a simple Excel template that you can download and use right away:
+Looking for a MoSCoW framework template?
+We've created a simple MoSCoW requirements template in Excel that you can download and use right away:

-MoSCoW is a prioritization framework that helps product managers and teams classify features or initiatives into four categories:
+MoSCoW is a prioritization framework (also called MoSCoW analysis) that helps product managers and teams classify features or initiatives into four categories:

 Must Have: Features that are critical for the product to function.